What is the ROI of Content Marketing?

 Let’s examine each one of these in-depth to help you find your own content marketing ROI.

 How many people saw your content marketing campaigns?
-That’s the first question you should be asking for each and every piece you product and distribute.
+That’s the first question you should be asking for each and every piece you produce and distribute.
 You can find out the answer through Google Analytics, a tool offered by Google that gives you in-depth information about your website and its traffic.

 Key performance indicators (KPIs) for content marketing consumption include: